gregv12/fluxtion-server/docs/guide/writing-a-custom-event-to-invoke-strategy.md

 ```

 Notes:
+- Using an invoker strategy allows your event processors to be strongly typed (e.g., MarkerProcessor.onString), while the strategy takes responsibility for mapping inbound events to the correct callback.
+This reduces boilerplate and centralizes dispatch logic, which can make future maintenance easier.
 - ProcessorContext is automatically set to the current target processor during dispatch.
 Inside the processor, you can call ProcessorContext.currentProcessor() if needed.
 - If you call processEvent(event, time), AbstractEventToInvocationStrategy wires a synthetic clock into each target processor via setClockStrategy so that processors can use a provided time source.